HenryCaldwell/blackjack-cv-ev-engine/README.md

 .
 ├── config.yaml                     # Stores all analysis, detection, display, and blackjack settings.
 ├── main.py                         # Initializes components and starts the evaluation engine.
-├── pom.xml                         # Configures Maven to compile and package the Java EV calculator.
+├── pom.xml                         # Configures Maven to compile and package the Java expected value calculator.
 ├── requirements.txt                # Lists the Python dependencies for the project.
 ├── jsrc
 │  └── evaluation